jaimenj/whats-going-on/readme.txt

 = Can I block myself? =

-Yes.
-By default, you cannot block yourself while you are activating the plugin.
-But be careful while setting restrictions for the firewall.
+You cannot block yourself while you are activating the plugin.
+But you can block yourself while setting restrictions for the firewall.
+First read carefully and config it slowly, testing configurations and showing the results.

 = I blocked myself, how can I disable it without access to the backend? =

-If something is broken because of this WAF, edit and empty the file /wp-content/plugins/whats-going-on/waf-going-on.php.
+If something is broken because of this WAF, edit and empty the files /waf-going-on.php and /wp-content/plugins/whats-going-on/waf-going-on.php.
 Do not remove it, you can rename it and make an empty one with the same name.
 It will continue working, but doing nothing.

 == Screenshots ==